 - A 10% discount on items purchased from the Bodleian Library shop (except on books not published by the Bodleian).

-- Pass obtainable from the Admissions Office enabling members to take a guest to visit the Arts End of Duke Humfrey's Library;
+- Pass obtainable from the Membership Officer enabling members to take a guest to visit the Arts End of Duke Humfrey's Library;

 - Invitations to occasional events for Friends held in the U.S.A.;